VMware (NYSE:VMW) Issues Q1 2022 Earnings Guidance

-VMware (NYSE:VMW) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
+VMware (NYSE:VMW) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of 1.760-1.760 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.500.
 The company issued revenue guidance of $2.99 billion-$2.99 billion, compared to the consensus revenue estimate of $2.91 billion.VMware also updated its Q1 guidance to $1.76 EPS.

-VMware (NYSE:VMW) last issued its earnings results on Thursday, February 25th.
-The virtualization software provider reported $2.21 EPS for the quarter, topping the consensus estimate of $1.43 by $0.78.
-The company had revenue of $3.29 billion during the quarter, compared to analyst estimates of $3.23 billion.
-VMware had a return on equity of 27.10% and a net margin of 13.75%.
-Equities analysts expect that VMware will post 4.72 earnings per share for the current year.
+A number of equities research analysts recently issued reports on the company.
+Zacks Investment Research raised VMware from a sell rating to a hold rating and set a $146.00 price target on the stock in a research report on Thursday, March 4th.
+Cleveland Research downgraded VMware from a buy rating to a neutral rating in a report on Thursday, February 11th.
+The Goldman Sachs Group started coverage on VMware in a report on Thursday, January 21st.
+They issued a neutral rating and a $150.00 target price on the stock.
+Bank of America reaffirmed a neutral rating and issued a $175.00 target price on shares of VMware in a report on Wednesday, April 14th.
+Finally, Northland Securities reaffirmed a market perform rating and issued a $169.00 target price on shares of VMware in a report on Wednesday, April 21st.
+Twelve investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
+VMware presently has a consensus rating of Hold and a consensus target price of $171.84.

-In related news, Director Patrick P. Gelsinger sold 10,000 shares of the stock in a transaction dated Monday, March 29th.
-The stock was sold at an average price of $154.88, for a total value of $1,548,800.00.
-Following the completion of the sale, the director now directly owns 146,782 shares of the company’s stock, valued at approximately $22,733,596.16.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, Director Patrick P. Gelsinger sold 4,900 shares of the stock in a transaction dated Thursday, March 11th.
-The stock was sold at an average price of $149.04, for a total value of $730,296.00.
+In other news, EVP Jean Pierre Brulard sold 1,304 shares of the firm’s stock in a transaction dated Thursday, April 15th.
+The stock was sold at an average price of $160.00, for a total value of $208,640.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Amy Fliegelman Olli sold 19,386 shares of the firm’s stock in a transaction dated Monday, April 5th.
+The shares were sold at an average price of $153.12, for a total value of $2,968,384.32.
+Following the completion of the sale, the executive vice president now owns 80,439 shares of the company’s stock, valued at $12,316,819.68.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 142,697 shares of company stock valued at $22,282,825.
-28.50% of the stock is currently owned by company insiders.
+Over the last quarter, insiders have sold 142,697 shares of company stock valued at $22,282,825.
+Company insiders own 28.50% of the company’s stock.

 VMware Company Profile